 15 days of ceasefire in Iran: and now what?

-The world breathes relieved at the de-escalation
+The world breathes a sigh of relief at the de-escalation

 The national flag of Iran wraps a statue in Tehran, after the announcement of a two-week truce with the USA.